-Table 3.5 - Questions within the theme Undermining women's independence & decision-making in public life.
+Table 3.5 - Questions within the theme Undermining women's independence& decision-making in public life.

-Undermining women's independence & decision-making in public life

-- 38. In the workplace, men generally make more capable bosses than women. - 39.
-Men, rather than women, should hold positions of responsibility in the community. - 40.
-Overall, men are better political leaders than women. - 41.
-Women are less capable of thinking logically compared to men.
+Undermining women's independence & decision-making in public life 38.
+In the workplace, men generally make more capable bosses than women.
+39. Men, rather than women, should hold positions of responsibility in the community.
+40. Overall, men are better political leaders than women.
+41. Women are less capable of thinking logically compared to men.

-From the set of questions within this scale, as listed in Table 3.5, some key observations and points of analysis are highlighted below:
+From the set of questions within this scale, as listed in Table 3.5, key results are highlighted in Figure 3.7.